lemboy/locales_translator2/README.md

-Locales Translator
+Locales Translator (bis)
 ===================

 Translator for RoR locale YML files with machine translation ability (Yandex API).
-This is a "re-do" of first [Locales-translator](https://github.com/lemboy/locales_translator)
+This is a "re-do" of the first [Locales-translator](https://github.com/lemboy/locales_translator)

 Setup